Indian Hotels stock gains 3% as Rs 2,000-crore QIP opens

 Share Market LIVE: Sensex jumps over 200 pts, Nifty above 17,350; Paytm rises 2%

 Tata Sons held a 41.05 per cent stake in IHCL, the operator of the Taj group of hotels at the end of quarter ended December 2021.
-Proceeds from the QIP will used to reduce Indian Hotels' consolidated debt worth Rs 1,905 crore (as of December last year).
+Proceeds from the QIP will be used to reduce Indian Hotels' consolidated debt worth Rs 1,905 crore (as of December last year).
 It stood at Rs 3,100 crore at the start of year 2021.

 The floor price fixed for the QIP is Rs 203.48, while the issue price could be in the range of Rs 200 to Rs 204.